 In fact, the correct way to explore Sendai Daikannon is to hike all the way up.
 Each of the 108 Buddha statues represents a worldly desire.
 The higher you go, the closer you get to enlightenment.

 Also, you might notice the staircases have a light blue line drawn on them.
-It represents the water of wisdom flowing out of Kannon Bodhisattva’s water jar that we mentioned earlier, symbolizing conferring wisdom to Sendai’s citizens and those who visited the temple.
+It represents the water of wisdom flowing from Kannon Bodhisattva’s water jar we mentioned earlier, symbolizing the conferral of wisdom to Sendai’s citizens and visitors to the temple.

-Tip: You can access the elevator on the 6th, 10th, and 12th floors.
+Tip: You can access the elevator on the 6th, 10th, and 12th floors (refer to the 5th photo in the IG post).
+Benches can also be found as you travel down.

 Daikanmitsu-Ji Temple (大観密寺)

-It is said that around 500 years ago, a youngster who worked for the village’s headman accidentally spilled oil onto Mahakala’s statue.
+It is said that around 500 years ago, a young man who worked for the village’s headman accidentally spilled oil on Mahakala’s statue.
 Strangely, the business of the village’s headman became really prosperous after the incident.
 The youngster also benefited from his lord’s success, became rich, got a good wife, and lived happily ever after.

 Of course, the rumor spread.
-And the locals started praying to the Mahakala for good fortune and marriage ties while pouring oil over Mahakala’s statue.
+And the locals began praying to Mahakala for good fortune and marriage ties while pouring oil over the statue.

-Tip: If you are a cat lover, around 10 cats are lingering around Daikanmitsu-Ji.
+Tip: If you are a cat lover, you might spot a few cats that linger around Daikanmitsu-Ji.

 How to Pray to Daikanmitsu-Ji’s Mahakala

 First, light a candle, then an incense.
-Then, pour oil on the Mahakala statue while saying your wish out loud seven times.
+Then pour oil on the Mahakala statue while saying your wish aloud seven times.

-This ritual is called Yokuyuhō (浴油法), a ritual in Esoteric Buddhism that usually can’t be performed by commoners.
+This ritual is called Yokuyuhō (浴油法), a practice in Esoteric Buddhism that is usually performed only by priests.
 So one of the reasons that Daikanmitsu-Ji is so popular is because you can perform Yokuyuhō without a reservation (^_-)-☆.

-Another method to pray for a good life partner is by tieing the Enmusubi ribbon (縁結びリボン) purchased from the temple office at the designated rack after writing your wish on it.
+Another way to pray for a good life partner is to tie the Enmusubi ribbon (縁結びリボン) purchased from the temple office to the designated rack, after writing your wish on it.

-Sendai Daikannon’s Opening Hours, Admission Fees, and Access Information
+Sendai Daikannon’s Opening Hours, Admission Fee, and Access Information

 - Sendai Daikannon is open from